Jump to main content

 A “brother or sister” means:

-• the natural, adopted or step brother or sister of your spouse / deceased spouse.
+• a brother / sister of your deceased spouse.

-• was 60 years old or above, or eligible to claim an allowance under the Government’s Disability Allowance Scheme; and
+• aged 55 or more, or eligible to claim an allowance under the Government's Disability Allowance Scheme; and

-• either resided with you and your spouse, otherwise than for full valuable consideration, for a continuous period of no less than 6 months, or had received from you or your spouse not less than $12,000 in money towards his or her maintenance.
+• resided with you / your spouse, without paying full cost, for a continuous period of not less than 6 months or have received from you / your spouse not less than $12,000 in money towards his / her maintenance.

 A “parent” means: